What is Movable casework?

 Contact Us for Movable Casework

 Southwest Solutions Group provides design and installation services for movable modular casework to a variety of applications and industries.
+If you’re wanting to know about different options in moveable cabinets, check out our guide on modular casework and millwork.
 Movable casework can be designed on our BIM Revit website, or we would be happy to offer you a free consultation to determine your exact needs and specifications before the design process begins.
 To learn more or to speak with a specialist, call us at 1-800-803-1083 or send us a message today.